maurelian/optimistic-specs/README.md

 A more detailed, though potentially out of date specification can be found on the `alpha` branch.

-## Work in Progress

-Please note that this specification is currently under heavy construction.

 ## Contributing

 ### Basic Contributions